The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 How to answer "몇 살이세요?"

-In an official or administrative context (bank, hospital, immigration, contract): give your 만 나이.
-This is what the form expects since June 2023.
+In an official or administrative context (government form, public record, contract): give your 만 나이.
+This is what the legal default expects since June 2023.

 In a casual social context (new coworker over lunch, a Korean friend's friend): the social default is still 한국식 나이.
 Many younger Koreans are increasingly comfortable with 만 나이, but if you give 만 나이 in casual conversation, the listener may convert it back to 한국식 나이 in their head to figure out hierarchy.